huggingface/huggingface.js/packages/tasks/src/tasks/zero-shot-object-detection/about.md

 ### Object Search

 Zero-shot object detection models can be used in image search.
-Smartphones use zero-shot object detection models to detect entities (such as specific places or objects) and allow the user to search for the entity on the internet.
+Smartphones, for example, use zero-shot object detection models to detect entities (such as specific places or objects) and allow the user to search for the entity on the internet.

 ### Object Counting